ssrp/CS4347_ASC_BaselineModel/README.md

 ---

-# :two: Our personnal model
+# :two: Our personal model

 For this project we created 2 files : ```modelTrain.py``` and ```modelEvaluate.py```.
 - ```modelTrain.py``` is used to create/load and train a model.